內容簡介

 作者介紹

-作者介紹 Martyn Cornell was born, like porter, in London, and has been researching and writing about the history of beer, and beer styles, for more than three decades.
-He is the author of seven previous books on beer, his work has been translated into more than half a dozen different languages and he has spoken on the history of beer at conferences from Denmark to Brazil.
+作者介紹 The late Martyn Cornell was born in London.
+He researched and wrote about the history of beer, and beer styles, for more than three decades.
+He was the author of seven previous books on beer and his work was translated into more than half a dozen different languages.
+He often spoke on the history of beer at conferences from Denmark to Brazil.